 Sometimes the Journey Is the Reward

-We were between locations — hours into yet another drive across the volcanic desert of southwestern Bolivia.
-The kind of place where the road is barely a suggestion, and the landscape shifts from black rock to golden dunes without warning.
+We were between locations, hours into yet another drive across the volcanic desert of southwestern Bolivia.
+The kind of place where the road is barely a suggestion, and the landscape shifts is just vast expanse without roads.

 But then, this happened.

 Moments like this remind me why I travel with a camera, even when the light seems hopeless or the day feels like a write-off.
 Because not every reward is planned.
-Not every photo is the goal.
-Sometimes, the quiet, in-between moments — the ones you can’t script — are the ones that stay with you.
+Sometimes, the quiet, in-between moments are the ones that stay with you.

 This frame is a reminder that beauty doesn’t just wait at the destination.
 Sometimes, it’s found on the side of the road, in a flash of color that vanishes just as quickly as it arrived.